microsoft/live-share/README.md

 </td>
 </tr></table>

 While the initial focus of Visual Studio Live Share is real-time collaborative development of Node.js and ASP.NET/ASP.NET Core based web applications and services, [many features are broadly available](https://aka.ms/vsls-docs/platform-support) and more will be coming in the future. **It is currently in public preview.
-Features and use experince should not be considered final.**
+Features and user experience should not be considered final.**

 [![Twitter](docs/media/Twitter_Social_Icon_24x24.png)](https://aka.ms/vsls-twitter) [![Mail](docs/media/icon-mail-24x24.png)](mailto:vsls-feedback@microsoft.com)